 In Edge AI, the AI algorithms are processed locally on a hardware device, without requiring any connection.
 It uses data that is generated from the device and processes it to give real-time insights in less than few milliseconds.

 Coming back to our question – Does Edge AI really exist?
 Yes, definitely.
 Say for an example, your iPhone has the ability to register and recognize your face to unlock your phone in fractions of seconds.
 A more complex example would include self-driving cars, where the car drives on its own.
 In both the examples, we see that complex algorithm are used to process data right there in the car or in your phone, because there’s no time sending this data to the cloud, process it and wait for the insights.

 There are numerous other examples where we are un-knowingly using Edge AI.
 From Google maps alarming you about bad traffic to your smart refrigerator reminding you to buy some missing dairy stuff, AI is everywhere around us.

 The potential of Edge AI is vast.
-As per a report by Tractica, AI edge device shipments is expected to increase from 161.4 million units in 2018 to 2.6 billion units by 2025.
-Here, the top AI enabled edge devices include smart speakers, mobile phones, head-mounted displays, PCs/tablets, automotive sensors, robots, drones and security cameras.
+As per a report by Tractica, AI edge device shipments are expected to increase from 161.4 million units in 2018 to 2.6 billion units by 2025.
+Here, the top AI-enabled edge devices include smart speakers, mobile phones, head-mounted displays, PCs/tablets, automotive sensors, robots, drones and security cameras.
 Wearable health sensors will also see an increased application of AI.

 - Greater security: With a processing time of less than few milliseconds, the risk of data getting tampered during transit is very less.
 These devices also include enhanced security features.